 1.6 in. speaker

 3.5 mm or mini-optical line in

-The Echo Dot is Amazon’s most popular smart speaker because it’s quite affordable and has decent audio quality (it was the cheapest Echo before the Flex came out).
+The Echo Dot is Amazon’s most popular smart speaker because it’s quite affordable and has decent audio quality (it was the cheapest Echo before the Flex came out—though that's unavailable currently).
 Still, it’s one of the most attractive Echos, and its compact size blends into its surroundings.

 The small size and low price make the Echo Dot ideal for checking the weather from your bed or for catching up on the latest news during breakfast in the kitchen.

-There’s even an Echo Dot Kid’s Edition with bright colors (and added parental controls) to grab your child’s attention while they play games with Alexa.
+There’s even an Echo Dot Kid’s Edition with cute animal designs (and added parental controls) to grab your child’s attention while they play games with Alexa.
 For adults in need of a simple alarm clock, there’s a Dot with a sleek built-in clock.

 The Echo is Amazon’s flagship Alexa device.
 It has impressive sound quality compared to its cheaper siblings, making it a great choice for blasting music while catching up on your chore list.
 Not into music?
 Use your Echo to get a more engaging experience as you binge on your favorite podcast.

-The Echo Plus shares its design with the original Echo but has an extra feature: a Zigbee smart hub.
+The latest Echo has a feature previously found in the Echo Plus: a Zigbee smart hub.
 This lets it communicate directly with smart home products like Philips Hue smart lightbulbs and August door locks.
 It’s great for folks who want to kit out their smart homes with the latest tech, minus the clunkiness of added apps.

 The Echo Studio is Amazon’s answer to the Apple HomePod and Google Home Max†.
 It’s an all-in-one speaker system for music lovers, but you can also connect it to Amazon Fire TV devices to give your movies an extra kick with Dolby Atmos surround sound.
 It’s a great alternative to a soundbar or home theater speakers.